DistributedML/InsuLearn/README.md

 Here are a list of command line arguments that need to be passed to each example program.

 #### client
 * name           : A string representing the unique name of the node in the system
 * ip:port        : Address that the client uses to listen to the server
 * ip:port        : Address of the server
 * train_data.txt       : Name of the file containing the features of training data used to train the local model
 * train_label.txt      : Name of the file containing the labels of training data used to train the local model
 * test_data.txt       : Name of the file containing the features of testing data used to test the local and global models
-* test_label.txt  : Name of the file containing the labels of testing data used to test the local and global models
+* test_label.txt      : Name of the file containing the labels of training data used to train the local and global models
 * id             : A string representing the name of the node for GoVec log

 #### client_raft
 * name           : A string representing the unique name of the node in the system
 * ip:port        : Address that the client uses to listen to the server
 * serverlist.txt : Name of the file containing addresses of the servers (ip:port)
 * train_data.txt       : Name of the file containing the features of training data used to train the local model
 * train_label.txt      : Name of the file containing the labels of training data used to train the local model
 * test_data.txt       : Name of the file containing the features of testing data used to test the local and global models
-* test_label.txt  : Name of the file containing the labels of testing data used to test the local and global
+* test_label.txt      : Name of the file containing the labels of training data used to train the local and global
 * id             : A string representing the name of the node for GoVec log

 #### server
 * ip:port        : Address that the server uses to listen to the server
 * id             : A string representing the name of the server for GoVec log

 #### server_raft
 * ip:port        : Address that the server uses to listen to the server
 * raftlist.txt   : Name of the file containing addresses that the raft servers use to communicate to each other (ip:port)
 * index          : Integer number mapping this server to an entry in the raftlist.txt
 * id             : A string representing the name of the hospital for GoVec log

 ## Scripts
 #### bclass (Cross-Platform 64 bit)